 |לֹא תִגְנֹב||No kidnapping! (stealing a person, typically to enslave them)|

 Such מִצְווֹת are incumbent on all persons, whether they've heard the word of Torah or not; whenever, wherever they live(d).
-Such מִצְווֹת are, in fact, simple common sense, obvious necessities for the maintenance of human society.
+Such מִצְווֹת are, in fact, simple common sense (noting, of course, how uncommon common sense so often is), obvious necessities for the maintenance of human society.
 Perhaps that's why there are so few described as "מִצְווֹת."

 Mishpat: מִּשְׁפָּט, mishpat (literally "judgment" or "justice," it's used for both -- plural, mishpatim, מִשְׁפָּטִים) is not obvious to any normal person.
 For example, Devarim 12:23:

 |רַק חֲזַק, לְבִלְתִּי אֲכֹל הַדָּם, כִּי הַדָּם, הוּא הַנָּפֶשׁ; וְלֹא-תֹאכַל הַנֶּפֶשׁ עִם-הַבָּשָׂר.||Only be strong in not eating the blood; for the blood is the soul; and thou shalt not eat the soul with the flesh.|